 Institutions of higher education, private or local government entities are required to go through the Intergovernmental Review process only for those programs covered by the Presidential Executive Order.
 Requests for proposals are usually published in the Federal Register where E. O. 12372 requirements are specified and it provides information regarding the SPOC.

 At this point, higher education, private or local government entities are only covered under the E. O. when their applications for federal assistance impact directly or indirectly the state budget.
 Additionally, the rule applies whether the match (in-kind or cash) is optional or mandatory.
-If this E. O. is still applicable to your entity, please contact Matthew Hanson, Statewide Grant Administrator, at either 602-542-7567 or [email protected], to inquire about compliance requirements.
+If this E. O. is still applicable to your entity, please contact Matthew Hanson, Assistant Director, at OSPB, at [email protected], to inquire about compliance requirements.

 The general purpose of the Intergovernmental Review process is to: